wildmichael/wildmichael.github.io/_posts/2020-10-23-dynamically-generating-linq-expressions.md

 }
 ```

-That statemtn with the `Where()` call gets translated to something like this:
+That statement with the `Where()` call gets translated to something like this:

 ```sql
 SELECT aproperty, someproperty